-SUMMARY OF ESP SECTION 333 EXEMPTION REQUEST
+SUMMARY OF EA SECTION 333 EXEMPTION REQUEST

-ESP hereby provides pursuant to Part 11 a summary of its exemption application to allow commercial operation of the Inspire unmanned aircraft in precision aerial survey work.
+Exemption numbers 11606, 11607, and 11558 are just a few of the past granted exemptions using the Inspire1 and the similar purposed uses and as such, they should be taken into consideration.
+In addition, we believe the substantial experience of the PIC weighs heavily in favor of granting an exemption.
+Exclusive Aerial LLC hereby provides pursuant to Part 11 a summary of its exemption application to allow commercial operation of the Inspire unmanned aircraft in precision aerial survey, inspection, video, and photo work.
 An exemption is requested from the following regulations: